 There is no limit to the number of items Fellows may request during the course of the fellowship year.

-The majority of book and journal article requests are managed by the assistant librarian, Sarah Harris, who works with the libraries at Duke University, North Carolina State University, and the University of North Carolina to fulfill these orders.
-Materials are generally delivered by the following day.
-Fellows can keep local circulation books for the entire fellowship year.
+The majority of book and journal article requests are fulfilled via the libraries at Duke University, North Carolina State University, and the University of North Carolina.
+Materials are generally delivered by the following day, with the exceptions being those in remote storage and branch libraries.
+Fellows can keep local circulation books for the entire fellowship year unless they are recalled.

 Interlibrary Loan Materials

-Requests for resources that are not available at one of the local libraries are passed on to the library director, Brooke Andrade, who oversees interlibrary loans.
+Requests for resources that are not available at one of the local libraries are passed on as interlibrary loan requests.
 Materials ordered through interlibrary loan normally arrive within a week, though requests met by libraries outside the U.S. can take a little longer.

 Local Borrowing Due Dates and Renewals